ecrc/ksvd/README.md

 Hardware Accelerators, *ACM Transactions on Mathematical Software*, vol. 43 (1), pp. 1-25, 2016.
 3. D. Sukkari, H. Ltaief and D. Keyes, High Performance Polar Decomposition for SVD Solvers on Distributed Memory Systems, Best Papers, Proceedings of the 22nd International Euro-Par Conference, 2016.
+4. Y. Nakatsukasa and N. J. Higham, Stable and Efficient Spectral Divide and Conquer Algorithms for the Symmetric Eigenvalue Decomposition and the SVD, *SIAM Journal on Scientific Computing*, vol. 35, no. 3, pp. A1325–A1349, http://epubs.siam.org/doi/abs/10.1137/120876605, 2013.

 Questions?